-On various calls I have been forced to break either car or building windows.
-I have used either a Monadnock PR-24 or a Monadnock AutoLock, the former was past issue and the latter is current issue.
-Neither was designed for this task.
-I have a scar to prove it.
+On more than one police call, I have been forced to break either car or building windows to save a life or capture a dangerous felon.
+In these incidents, I used either a Monadnock PR-24 or a Monadnock AutoLock expandable baton; the former was an issued impact weapon in years past while the latter is the current issue at my agency.

-Bust a Caps, which are made in the USA, are available for Streamlight and Maglite flashlights.
+Bust a Caps, which are made in the USA, are available for ASP expandable batons plus Streamlight and Maglite flashlights.

 I was issued a Streamlight Stinger, which I upgraded with a Terralux LED.
-I purchased a Bust a Cap for my Stinger for under $10 on sale from an on-line retailer.
-The MSRP is less than $20.
+I decided to further upgrade the flashlight with a Bust a Cap since that light is with me every time I’m in uniform.

 In the product photographs provided by the manufacturer, the Bust a Cap’s tip looked awfully pointy.
-I worried about it puncturing the leather of my flashlight holder.
+That makes sense as it is designed to focus energy to a discreet point on a window to break it.
+Nevertheless, I worried about it puncturing the leather of my flashlight holder.

 The most likely windows targeted by a Bust a Cap will be car side windows.
 For these the cap is ideal.
 It is recommended to wear gloves, long sleeves, and eye protection if available.

-Use safety protective equipment when you can, but at least be aware of the dangers if you have to improvise and use such a tool in an emergency.
+Use safety protective equipment when you can.
+A pair of gloves such as the Ares Cut Resistant gloves we reviewed would be ideal, but at least be aware of the dangers if you have to improvise and use such a tool in an emergency.
 Click here for my article about types of glass and window breaking.

 Randall is a twenty-three year sworn police officer in a mid-sized Florida police department.
 He has been an FTO, K9 Handler, Detective and SWAT Team Leader.
 He is currently the Midnight Shift K9 Sergeant and department SWAT Coordinator.